Dutch Bros. responds after deaf customer finds rude message on receipt: ‘Unacceptable’ - NewsBreak

 Vallejo explained that she often experiences communication difficulties at restaurant drive-thrus, and frequently gets “punished with the wrong order” as a result.
 But this time, the message on Vallejo’s receipt was just too much.

 “This?
-Ouch,” Vallejo said of the receipt.Lawsuit: Amputation could’ve been avoided if Tennessee hospital provided interpreter
+Ouch,” Vallejo said of the receipt.Lawsuit: Hospital’s lack of interpreter led to partial leg amputation

 Dutch Bros. has since issued a statement in response Vallejo’s video, calling the message on the receipt “unacceptable.”